tasneemelyamany/C-compilor/README.md

 Function calling:
 Returning by convention to the Accumulator, Arguments as we work
 The difference between lexer and compiler?
-Source code   (lexer)  token stream  (parser)  assembly
-	Cause error generation we can use flex to generate lexers but here I worked from scratch.
+Source code --> (lexer) --> token stream --> (parser) --> assembly-->	Cause error generation we can use flex to generate lexers but here I worked from scratch.